fg-research/lstm-fcn-sagemaker/README.MD

 The class labels should be stored in the first column, while the time series should be stored in the subsequent columns.
 All the time series should have the same length and should not contain missing values.
 The time series are scaled internally by the algorithm, there is no need to scale the time series beforehand.

-See the sample input files `train.csv` and `valid.csv` in the `data/training/` folder.
+See the sample input files [`train.csv`](https://github.com/fg-research/lstm-fcn-sagemaker/blob/master/data/training/train.csv) and [`valid.csv`](https://github.com/fg-research/lstm-fcn-sagemaker/blob/master/data/training/valid.csv).

-See `notebook.ipynb` for an example of how to launch a training job.
+See [`notebook.ipynb`](https://github.com/fg-research/lstm-fcn-sagemaker/blob/master/notebook.ipynb) for an example of how to launch a training job.

 #### Distributed Training
 The algorithm supports multi-GPU training on a single instance, which is implemented through [torch.nn.DataParallel](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html).